singhkpratham/geocompr/04-spatial-operations.md

 It is analogous to *attribute subsetting* (covered in Section \@ref(vector-attribute-subsetting)) and can be done with the base R square bracket (`[`) operator or with the `filter()` function from the **tidyverse**.

 An example of spatial subsetting is provided by the `nz` and `nz_height` datasets in **spData**.
-These contain projected data on the 16 main regions and 101 highest points in New Zealand respectively (Figure \@ref(fig:nz-subset)).
+These contain projected data on the 16 main regions and 101 highest points in New Zealand, respectively (Figure \@ref(fig:nz-subset)).
 The following code chunk first creates an object representing Canterbury, then uses spatial subsetting to return all high points in the region: